ivanklimovich19/bot_database/README.md

 ## Contact

-**Author:** I. A. Klimov
+**Author:** I. D. Klimovich
 **E-mail:** your.email@example.com

 ## Citation

 If you use this system in your research, please cite:

-> Klimov I. A. Hybrid EAV architecture for storing plant phenotypic data: implementation on the Python stack and performance evaluation // Programming.
+> Klimov I. D. et al. Hybrid EAV architecture for storing plant phenotypic data: implementation on the Python stack and performance evaluation // Programming.
 2026. [in press].